Trinitui/AndrewBot/README.md

 # AndrewBot
-Private Repo for my Discord Bot, AndrewBot.
+Private Repo for AndrewBot.

-Will be adding files for discord bot here soon.
+Files related to the logic of AndrewBot are uploaded.
+Dependencies and Modules are not.